ZFKK-FM

-106.1 Kiss FM (106.1 FM) is an adult contemporary music formatted radio station in the Cayman Islands in the British West Indies.
+106.1 Kiss FM (106.1 FM) is an adult contemporary music formatted radio station in the Cayman Islands.
 The station is owned by dms Broadcasting, an affiliate of dms Organization.

 The station maintains studio operations in George Town, Grand Cayman.
 The broadcast is also simultaneously streamed live on the internet via the station's website.

 History

-The station belongs to the parent company, dms Broadcasting, which was granted a license to broadcast on three stations in Grand Cayman by the ICTA on 15 July 2004.
+The station belongs to a parent company, dms Broadcasting, which was granted a license to broadcast on three stations in Grand Cayman by the ICTA on 15 July 2004.
 On 12 January 2005, the Cayman Islands Government announced the station had negotiated a deal with dms Broadcasting to allow broadcasting of all three stations from a government owned tower, thus eliminating the need to erect a new tower.